dbanetto/uni/findbugs/report.md

 ====================================================== search finished
 ```

-> Note: Some of the output of the log as the removed as it repeats each error for
+> Note: Some output of the log as the removed as it repeats each error for
 each thread in the example.

 # Soot